-These figures simply indicate that Low income group of OIC countries need to develop their markets to increase financial inclusion in order to support their economic growth and poverty reduction.
+These figures indicate that the low-income group of OIC countries need to develop their markets to increase financial inclusion in order to support their economic growth and poverty reduction.

 Another indicator used to measure financial access is the number of bank branches per 100,000 adults that refers to the number of commercial bank branches per 100,000 adults in an economy.